Invertibility of infinitely divisible continuous-time moving average processes: Invertibility of IDCMA processes

-A natural question appears, as in the discrete-time case, is $\widehat{f}\neq 0$ a sufficient (necessary) condition for the invertibility of an IDCMA?
-For the rest of the section we will consider this question.
+A natural question appears, as in the discrete-time case, is $\widehat{f}\neq0$ a sufficient (necessary) condition for the invertibility of an IDCMA?
+In the case when $\mathbb{L}_{\Phi_{p}^{(\gamma_{\tau},B,\nu)}}$ is equivalent to an Orlicz space, the answer is affirmative as the following theorem shows.

-We would like to point out that necessary and sufficient conditions for the invertibility of Gaussian stationary process in continuous-time have been given in \cite{invnoncausacomte}.
-Here the authors consider an It\^{o} semimartingale which admits a so-called Volterra representation.
-However, in general an IDCMA process is not a semimartingale (e.g. $ f\left( s\right) =e^{-s}s^{\alpha }\mathbf{1}_{\left\{ s>0\right\} }$ with $ -1<\alpha <1/2$) and the noise does not need to be Gaussian.

-By the discussion above, the invertibility in the discrete-time case is given in the $\mathcal{L}^{2}\left( \Omega ,\mathcal{F},\mathbb{P}\right) $ sense, which requires moments in the noise.
-In this paper we are not going to assume neither the existence of moments in the background L\'{e}vy process nor the semimartingale property.